kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

 I am unable to find programmable pots of sufficient resistance to directly utilize the zero tempco circuit as presented in application notes, so I will have to try variations on that theme.
 Add more days/weeks to the tempco effort with an as yet unpredictable outcome.

 When I've finished these tasks, I hope to offer a good estimate of how much better the LM334 is than just using a resistor to supply the current to the plant.
-I expect to find that the use of an LM334, two programmable potentiometers, and a diode will actually be indispensible to use in place of a simple series resistor to the signal electrode.
+I expect to find that the use of an LM334, two programmable potentiometers, and a diode or so will actually be indispensible to use in place of a simple series resistor to the signal electrode.